Sequential Competitive Facility Location: Exact and Approximate Algorithms: Introduction

-\emph{Customer Behavior}: In a CFLP, customers are assumed to act as independent decision makers based on utilities they can receive from facilities.
+\paragraph{Customer Behavior:} In a CFLP, customers are assumed to act as independent decision makers based on utilities they can receive from facilities.
 The utility typically depends on the distance to each facility, facility size, service price, etc. \citep[see, e.g.,][for a related empirical study]{okelly1999trade}.
-Then, a choice behavior model can be used to translate the utilities into how customers patronize open facilities.
-The utility and choice model make key ingredients for CFLP and greatly affect its computational complexity as well as solution approaches.
-In particular, a \textit{deterministic} choice model assumes that each customer purchases all the goods from a facility that has the highest utility, e.g., the closest facility.
-Accordingly, sequential CFLP with deterministic customer choice admits a mixed-integer \emph{linear} program (MILP) formulation, which can readily be solved by commercial solvers.
-For related literature, we refer to \citet{Plastria2008, Roboredo2013, Alekseeva2015, Drezner2015, Gentile2018}.
-In contrast, A \textit{probabilistic} choice model splits customer demand across multiple facilities with certain probabilities.
+Then, a choice behavior model can be used to translate the utilities into how customers patronize facilities.
+The utility and choice models make key ingredients for CFLP and can largely determine the computational complexity as well as solution approaches.
+For example, a \textit{deterministic} choice model assumes that each customer purchases all the goods from a facility that has the highest utility, e.g., the closest facility.
+Accordingly, sequential CFLP with deterministic customer choice admits a mixed-integer \emph{linear} program (MILP) formulation \citep[see][]{Plastria2008, Roboredo2013, Alekseeva2015, Drezner2015, Gentile2018}, which can be efficiently solved by off-the-shelf solvers.
+In contrast, probabilistic choice models split customer demand across multiple facilities with certain probabilities.
 For example, in the well-celebrated multinomial logit (MNL) model~\citep{mcfadden1973conditional}, the probability of patronizing a facility is proportional to the natural exponential of the utility.
-MNL has been widely applied in static CFLP \citep[see, e.g.,][]{BenatiHansen2002, Haase2014, Ljubic2018, mai2020multicut}, but has received much less attention in sequential CFLP~\citep[see, e.g.,][]{Kucukaydn2012}, partly because it gives rise to a mixed-integer \emph{nonlinear} program (MINLP) and renders a significant computational challenge when presented in a bilevel formulation.
-We review details of the relevant literature in Section \ref{sec:lit}.
+The MNL model has been widely used in static CFLP \citep[see, e.g.,][]{BenatiHansen2002, Haase2014, Ljubic2018, mai2020multicut}, but receives much less consideration in sequential CFLP~\citep[see, e.g.,][]{Kucukaydn2012}, partly because it gives rise to a mixed-integer \emph{nonlinear} program (MINLP) and renders a significant computational challenge when presented in a bilevel formulation.